looshch/gouse/readme.md

 ```

 ## Usage
-By default, gouse accepts code from stdin and writes a toggled version to
+By default, gouse accepts code from stdin or from a file provided as a path
-stdout.
-If any file paths provided with ‘-w’ flag, it writes a toggled version
-back to them, or to stdout if only one path provided without the flag.
+argument and writes the toggled version to stdout. ‘-w’ flag writes the result
+back to the file.
+If multiple paths provided, gouse writes results back to them
+regardless of ‘-w’ flag.

 ### Examples
 ```
 $ gouse
 ...input...
-notUsed = false
+notUsed = true
 ...input...

 ...output...
-notUsed = false; _ = notUsed /* TODO: gouse */
+notUsed = true; _ = notUsed /* TODO: gouse */
 ...output...
 ```
 ```
 $ gouse main.go
 ...
-notUsed = false; _ = notUsed /* TODO: gouse */
+notUsed = true; _ = notUsed /* TODO: gouse */
 ...
 ```
 ```
-$ gouse -w main.go io.go core.go
+$ gouse main.go io.go core.go
 $ cat main.go io.go core.go
 ...
-notUsedFromMain = false; _ = notUsedFromMain /* TODO: gouse */
+notUsedFromMain = true; _ = notUsedFromMain /* TODO: gouse */
 ...
-notUsedFromIo = false; _ = notUsedFromIo /* TODO: gouse */
+notUsedFromIo = true; _ = notUsedFromIo /* TODO: gouse */
 ...
-notUsedFromCore = false; _ = notUsedFromCore /* TODO: gouse */
+notUsedFromCore = true; _ = notUsedFromCore /* TODO: gouse */
 ...
 ```

 ## How it works
-First it tries to remove fake usages.
-If there is nothing to remove, it tries
+First it tries to remove previously created fake usages.
+If there is nothing to
-to build an input and checks a build stdout for the errors.
-If there is any,
+remove, it tries to build an input and checks the build stdout for ‘declared
-it creates fake usages for unused variables from the errors.
+but not used’ errors.
+If there is any, it creates fake usages for unused
+variables from the errors.

 ## [Why](https://loosh.ch/blog/gouse)
 TL; DR: to automate automatable.